Sudan hails EU financial support

-"We thank you—the #FriendsofSudan in the European Union—for your continuous support to the Sudanese people, this time in the form of a €460 million package, and for your encouragement of our government’s ambitious reform program to rescue the Sudanese economy," al-Badawi said in his Twitter post.
+"We thank you—the FriendsofSudan in the European Union—for your continuous support to the Sudanese people, this time in the form of a €460 million package, and for your encouragement of our government’s ambitious reform program to rescue the Sudanese economy," al-Badawi said in his Twitter post.

 The Sudanese official was responding to a tweet by the managing director for Africa at the European External Action Service Koen Vervaeke in which he noted the €460 million package.